Configure SAML SSO with Okta | HeyGen Academy

 Next, open the Sign On tab in Okta and scroll down.

-Keep this page open, as you’ll need these values to complete the setup in HeyGen.
+Keep this page open, as you will need these values to complete the setup in HeyGen.

 Return to your HeyGen Admin Panel and open the SSO Settings page.

-Copy and paste the three values from Okta into their corresponding fields in HeyGen, then click Save.
+Copy and paste the three values from Okta into their respective fields in HeyGen, then click Save.

 Test your SSO setup

-To confirm everything is working, go to the HeyGen login page and select Sign in with SSO.
+To confirm that everything is working correctly, go to the HeyGen login page and select Sign in with SSO.

 If prompted, enter your company domain.